infopark/webcrm_sdk/UPGRADE.md

 ```

 This means that you can no longer use them as form objects in your controllers and views.
-You'd rather write a plain Ruby class for every use case, implement the `ActiveModel` interface and your custom logic in this class, and delegate to Infopark WebCRM SDK models for communicating with the Infopark WebCRM REST API.
+You'd rather write a plain Ruby class for every use case, implement the `ActiveModel` interface and your custom logic in this class, and delegate to JustRelate WebCRM SDK models for communicating with the JustRelate WebCRM REST API.
 For further details, see the API docs.

 We recommend using the `active_attr` gem to simplify implementing the `ActiveModel` interface.

 ### Accessing attributes

-You can access the attributes of an Infopark WebCRM SDK resource by means of method calls or the `[]` operator.
+You can access the attributes of an JustRelate WebCRM SDK resource by means of method calls or the `[]` operator.

 ```ruby
 contact = Crm::Contact.find(contact_id)